TBA. Please check back here or on our Instagram (@gensextagram) for updates!

 Q: How many GenSex sections are there?

-A: Fall 2020 will have 4 sections.
-Class times can be found on the GenSex DeCal page.
+A: Class times can be found on the GenSex DeCal page.

 Q: I’m not sure about my schedule yet, can I switch sections when I find out?